puffin/dotfiles/README.md

 Vim is likely already installed on your system.
 If using a Mac, MacVim will be installed from Homebrew.
 Neovim will also be installed from Homebrew by default on a Mac.
 For other systems, you may need to install Neovim manually.
 See their [web site](https://neovim.io) for more information.

-[`link.sh`](install/link.sh) will symlink the XDG configuration directory into your home directory and will then create symlinks for `.vimrc` and `.vim` over to the Neovim configuration so that Vim and Neovim will both be configured in the same way from the same files.
-The benefit of this configuration is that you only have to maintain a single vim configuration for both so you can very seamlessly transition back to vim with no big impact to your productivity.
+[`link.sh`](install/link.sh) will symlink the XDG configuration directory into your home directory and will then create symlinks for `.vimrc` and `.vim` over to the Neovim configuration, so that Vim and Neovim will both be configured in the same way from the same files.
+The benefit of this configuration is that you only have to maintain a single vim configuration for both, so you can very seamlessly transition back to vim with no big impact to your productivity.

 Inside [`.zshrc`](zsh/zshrc.symlink), the `EDITOR` shell variable is set to `nvim`, defaulting to Neovim for editor tasks, such as git commit messages.
 Additionally, I have aliased `vim` to `nvim` in [`aliases.zsh`](zsh/aliases.zsh) You can remove this if you would rather not alias the `vim` command to `nvim`.